lesterodra/flash-sale-api/README.md

 ## Description

 A rest api to process flash sale orders of the client application.
 This project was build using nestjs.
+BullMQ and Redis are used here to handle the the load of multiple users trying to purchase the item.

+The are some system limitation that need to note here.

+- The job worker can only process 1 job at a time to handle overselling of item.
+- In this case the processing will take some time to process every jobs.

 ## System diagram